 Types of Disfiguring Injuries Eligible for Compensation

 Burns, scars, amputations, or injuries that force you to limp visibly are included under this benefit.
 Additionally, the law stipulates that the disfigurement must be visible and offensive when the body is normally clothed.
 For example, a severe scar on your abdomen may not count as a disfigurement, but there are exceptions.
 Specifically, scars on the arms, although they can be covered, can be a reason for reimbursement if the employee is embarrassed and feels he needs to be covered at all times.

-Compensation will be determined based on the severity of the disfigurement.
+Our Delaware Injury Attorneys will help seek out compensation that will be determined based on the severity of the disfigurement.
 Larger scars or scars to the face or neck typically are deemed more traumatic.

 If you or someone you love suffered a workplace injury that resulted in a permanent disfigurement, you may be entitled to compensation.
 Every case is different, so contact our experienced workers’ compensation law team to discuss yours.